 We love this ruin site!
 Muyil is the modern name used to refer to this archaeological site, but it is also know as Chunyaxché.
 This site is located within the northwest boundaries of the Sian Ka'an Biosphere Reserve off Hwy 307.
 Muyil Ruins is small, lush, has few visitors, and feels magical.
 This is an easy site to navigate, fun site to walk through, and the lagoon adds a new dimension to this Mayan history lesson.

-Muyil is the most notable of the 22 pre-hispanic settlements of the Sian Ka’an and is situated 12 kilometers inland from the Caribbean shoreline, approximately 25 kilometers south of Tulum pueblo on Highway 307.
+Muyil is the most notable of the 22 pre-Hispanic settlements of the Sian Ka’an and is situated 12 kilometers inland from the Caribbean shoreline and approximately 25 kilometers (9.3 miles) south of Tulum Pueblo on Highway 307.

 This is an additional coastal Maya ruin site, Tulum and Xel-Ha being the other Mayan settlements located on the Riviera Maya coast.
 There are two archeological sites in Muyil, but only one is open to the public.
 If you have research Muyil at length before you visit, archeologists refer to the public site as Muyil A and the private site as Muyil B.

 Muyil was a densely populated settlement during the pre-Hispanic era.
 Buildings were mainly of a civic-religious and residential nature and showcase the Peten architectural style.
 The site’s proximity to Muyil Lagoon made it an important maritime trade route, with relations to Coba well documented.
 Visitors can travel through the lagoons of Muyil and Chunyaxche including the ancient canal system dredged by the Maya that access the Caribbean Sea through Laguna Campechen and Boca Paila.